whg-training/whg-training-resources/docs/programming/analysing_genes_across_species/010_How_much_of_the_genome_is_in_genes.md

 ```
 # Add this to your gff.py file
 def compute_genome_bases_covered( regions, sequences ):
-   """Given a set of regions (as a dataframe with analysis, seqid, and start, and end columns),
+   """Given a set of regions (as a dataframe with dataset, seqid, and start, and end columns),
-   and a set of sequences (as a dataframe with analysis, seqid and sequence_length columns, return
+   and a set of sequences (as a dataframe with dataset, seqid and sequence_length columns, return
    a dataframe showing the total number and proportion of sequence bases covered by the regions in
-   each analysis."""
+   each dataset."""
    def sum_region_lengths( regions ):
       # We convert from pandas to a list...
       aslist = regions[['start', 'end']].values.tolist()